pasciaks/sabio/scrum.md

         [ ] Provider form.
 (Component)

-        [ ] Created schemas for all entities
+        [ ] Created schemas for all FORM entities

         [ ] Created structure for 4 complex components